Mountain-Hydrology-Research-Group/snow-hydrology/overview/b-project.md

 Please take note of these due dates early on in the semester, as they serve as progress checks towards your final project.
 * Initial Project proposal (Due January 23) - Please write a few sentences stating the research question you would like to explore.
 If you would like to work with a partner, include the name of your partner, or specify you will be doing the project alone.
 Describe the concept you want to explore and the measurements (dataset) you want to use. **If you have questions about the project, now is the time to talk to the instructor.**

-* Midterm Progress Report (Due February 20) - At this point, you should have a clearly-stated research question, a description of the methods you are using, as well as some initial results.
+* Midterm Progress Report (Due February 20) - Write a document that includes: a clearly-stated research question, a description of the methods you are using, as well as some initial results.
 At least one research paper/reference should be identified by this point.

 * Presentations (Due March 11) - Students will present either March 11 or 13, be prepared on the 11th.
 Please submit your slides before the beginning of class on March 11.